-Detail had not been furnished to the audit for the amount of Rs.615,000 adjusted to the bank reconciliation statement prepared for the year ended 31 December 2011, which shown less in the bank than the cash book.
-Further, a difference of Rs.172,500 had in between the cash book balance and the cash book balance shown in the bank reconciliation statement.
-Also cash book had been balanced with less amount of Rs.130,000.
+Detail had not been furnished to the audit for the amount of Rs.615,000 adjusted to the bank reconciliation statement prepared for the year ended 31 December 2012, which shown less in the bank than the cash book.
+Further, a difference of Rs.508,901 had in between the cash book balance and the cash book balance shown in the bank reconciliation statement.